Can a hashtag change the world?

 # Get your agency on the same page

 A lot of time well-meaning brands end up making advertising blunders simply because they didn’t have a clear communication with their agencies.
-Choose New York video production companies that share similar values with you when it comes to #MeToo movement.
+Choose NYC production companies that share similar values with you when it comes to #MeToo movement.
 If the agency has a history of producing sexist ads, it’s best to avoid it for this specific campaign.

 # Lead them to an actionable cause

 Your call to action in a #MeToo themed ad campaign should ideally be some kind of help or support.

 It’s possible that you may have aired ads earlier that were offensive or sexist.
 Make sure you acknowledge mistake at some point in the messaging.
 If you don’t’, your consumers will make you.
 It’s best to assume responsibility and be human about it.

 #Take the ‘change’ approach instead of ‘blame approach